Document level security

 Disabing early-binding document level security can be achieved in two ways:

-Method 1: Keep the lock strings in the collection, but use a user key mapper plugin that always returns a master key matching every documents.
+Method 1: Keep the lock strings in the collection, but use a user key mapper plugin that always returns a master key matching every document.
 To do so:

 |This will not work with NTFS filecopy collection.
 To disable early-binding security on this collection type you need to apply the second method.
 This will also not work with collections types that use a custom keys / lock matching algorithm (as opposite to the default one) such as TRIM and TRIMPush collections.|